Last update: 23-05-2020

 Patrick participated in many courses, masterclasses and music festivals.
 He completed masterclasses with Miklós Perényi with the highest distinction in 2013 and 2015.
 He participated in masterclasses given by renowned cellists like Enrico Dindo, Antonio Meneses, Xenia Jankovic, Michael Flaksman, Richard Aaron, Reinhard Latzko, Ivan Monighetti and Michel Strauss.
 In 2016, Patrick was a laureate of the national cello competition.
 In 2017 and 2018 Patrick was a laureate of the Young Virtuoso competition in Sofia, Bulgaria.

-In 2015 Patrick replaced his teacher Floris Mijnders, playing Dvorak’s cello concerto with the Rijnmonds Symfonie Orkest in Rotterdam.
+In 2016, Patrick replaced his teacher Floris Mijnders, playing Dvorak’s cello concerto in B Minor with the Rijnmonds Symphony Orchestra in Rotterdam.

-Patrick plays on a Maurice Mermillot cello, built in 1887.
+Patrick plays on a cello by Maurice Mermillot, built in 1897.